NotRequiem/screenshare-tool/README.md

 > 14. Detects mods used by the game process instance that were modified while the process was running.

-> 15. Detects code imports (ommon anti-forensic bypass method) in memory.
+> 15. Detects code imports (ommon anti-forensic bypass method) pasted on consoles, like cmd, powershell, or any other terminal.

 ## Requirements